Loading Events

 • The 125 kVA transformer exception was eliminated

 Each calculation is performed in 2 steps which includes an initial calculation based on one of three voltage levels and a second calculation interpolating to the specific system voltage.
-The 125 kVA “exception” was replaced.
-Learn why and what has replaced it.
 What about the 2 second rule?
 Jim discusses all this and much more.

 Group Discounts